 Educational psychologists apply psychology (evidence based theory and research) within schools and the community in order to support the improvement of outcomes for vulnerable children as well as working with others to create environments where every child can achieve.
 Educational psychologists work with school staff, parents and carers and other professionals to support children’s learning, development and emotional well-being.

-We also have a statutory role in providing Psychological Advice (in the form of a report to the Local Authority) as part of any Education Health and Care Plan assessment process undertaken for a child.
-In our work within schools we seek to work collaboratively with others to facilitate a problem solving process which involves gathering evidence from a variety of sources, identifying appropriate interventions and reviewing them.
+We also have a statutory role in providing psychological advice (in the form of a report to the local authority) as part of any education health and care plan assessment (EHPC) process undertaken for a child.
+In our work within schools we seek to work collaboratively with others to facilitate a problem-solving process, which involves gathering evidence from a variety of sources, identifying appropriate interventions and reviewing them.

 How we work